 To ensure positive outcomes for all students, CIT may need to cancel or change classes at short notice.
 CIT will make every effort to inform students as soon as changes are made and will also make every effort to offer alternative arrangements for students to meet the requirements of the subject and complete their qualification.
 In an unfortunate instance when this cannot be met, you will receive a full refund.
 Please ensure you maintain current contact details via CIT Self Service or by contacting CIT Student Services at firstname.lastname@example.org.

 Core: Complete 1

-- TLILIC2001 Licence to operate a forklift truck
+- TLILIC0003 Licence to operate a forklift truck

-Description: This unit specifies the skills and knowledge required to operate a forklift truck safely.
-Forklift truck means a powered industrial truck equipped with lifting media made up of a mast and an elevating load carriage to which is attached a pair of fork arms or other arms that can be raised 900 mm or more above the ground, but does not include a pedestrian-operated truck or a pallet truck.
-A person performing this work is required to hold a forklift truck high risk work (HRW) licence.
-This unit requires a person operating a forklift truck to plan the work, conduct routine checks on a forklift truck, shift loads in a safe manner, and safely shut down and secure equipment after completing operations.
-Licensing/Regulatory Information This unit is based on the licensing requirements of Part 4.5 of the Model Work Health and Safety (WHS) Regulations, HRW and meets Commonwealth, state and territory HRW licensing requirements.
-Any alteration to this unit would result in a unit that would not be acceptable to work health and safety (WHS)/occupational health and safety (OHS) regulators for the purpose of licensing.
-Prerequisites: Nil
+Description: This unit specifies the skills and knowledge required to operate a forklift truck safely in accordance with all relevant legislative requirements.
+Competence in this unit, does not in itself result in a HRWL licence to operate this plant.
+Forklift truck means a powered industrial truck equipped with lifting media made up of a mast and an elevating load carriage to which is attached a pair of fork arms or other attachments that can be raised 900 mm or more above the ground, but does not include a pedestrian-operated truck or a pallet truck.
+A person performing this work is required to hold a forklift truck High Risk Work Licence (HRWL).
+This unit requires a person operating a forklift truck to: - plan for the work/task - prepare for the work/task - perform work/task - pack up Prerequisites: Nil

 For more information about this course please contact CIT Student Services on (02) 6207 3188 or email email@example.com